GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-oauth-passport.md

 # Inbound OAuth & OpenID Connect

 ## Overview
-This document provides instructions for configuring the Gluu Server to support user authentication at at one or more external OAuth or OpenID Connect Providers (a.k.a. inbound OAuth / OpenID).
+This document provides instructions for configuring the Gluu Server to support user authentication at one or more external OAuth or OpenID Connect Providers (a.k.a. inbound OAuth / OpenID).
 For a quick overview of key concepts associated with "inbound identity", visit the [introductory page](./passport.md).

 ## Enable Passport